umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Dedicated/index.md

 - By hitting "Downgrade to shared" and confirming your choice, you will be redirected to the project page where you will be notified when the move back to a shared resource has been completed.

-- That's it!
-You cloud project is now back on a shared resource.
+- Your Cloud project is now back on a shared resource.

 If you have any questions regarding dedicated resource, feel free to reach out to [Umbraco Support](mailto:contact@umbraco.com).